lupas/vue-keypress/README.md

 # Vue Keypress

-Want to capture _keyup_ and _keydown_ events globally in Vue?
+Want to capture _keydown_, _keypress_ and _keyup_ and events globally in Vue?
 Nothing easier than that.

-The Vue Keypress Component let's you easily implement this functionality in your Vue.js application.
+The Vue Keypress Component let's you do just that.

-Just add the component to the view/component where you need the functionality.
+Just add the component to the view/component that should start a global keypress handler and add .
 When the component gets destroyed, the global event handler also gets removed.

 # How to install?